 Yahoo! is one of the most highly trafficked Web sites on the Internet and is regularly exceeding previous standards for numbers of simultaneous users, unique users and daily page views delivered.
 In addition, the services offered by Yahoo! and popular with users have changed significantly in the past and are expected to change rapidly in the future.
 Much of the architecture that we employ was not originally designed to accommodate levels or types of use that we currently experience on our online properties and it is unclear whether current or future anticipated levels of traffic will result in delays or interruptions in our service.
-In particular, the architecture utilized for our email and certain other communication services was not primarily designed for this purpose and may not provide satisfactory service in the future, especially as it becomes an increasingly important service offering.
+In particular, the architecture utilized for our email and certain other communication services was not primarily designed for this purpose, is highly complex and may not provide satisfactory service in the future, especially as it becomes an increasingly important service offering.
 In the future, we may be required to make significant changes to our architecture, including moving to a completely new architecture.
 If we are required to switch architectures, we may incur substantial costs and experience delays or interruptions in our service.
-If we experience delays or interruptions in our current architecture or as a result of a change in architectures, users may become dissatisfied with our service and move to competing providers of our hardware servers and the sophistication of our broadcast services content increases, we will need to expand our infrastructure, including the capacity of our hardware servers and the sophistication of our software.
+If we experience delays or interruptions in our services.
+Further, to the extent that demand for our broadcast services content increases, we will need to expand our infrastructure, including the capacity of our hardware servers and the sophistication of our software.
 This expansion is likely to be expensive and complex and require additional technical expertise.
 Also, as we acquire users who rely upon us for a wide variety of services, it becomes more technologically complex and costly to retrieve, store and integrate data that will enable us to track each user's preferences.
-Any loss of traffic, increased costs, inefficiencies or failures to adapt to new technologies and the associated adjustments to our architecture w
+Any loss of traffic, increased costs, inefficiencies or failures to adapt to new technologies and the associated adjustments to our architecture would have a material adverse effect on our business.